tresoldi/gled/README.md

 replicate the data and generate future versions.
 A complementary version following the [CLDF standard](https://cldf.clld.org/) (Forkel et al. 2018) will be available on the next releases.

-The main file released by this project is `data/gled.{releasedate}.tsv`, a single textual tabular file.
-This tabular source is accompanied by a dataset schema description following the Frictionless standard in `gled.yaml`, but the latter is not necessary if you open the main file as a tabular source within a programming language or a spreadsheet program.
+The main file released by this project is `data/gled.{releasedate}.tsv`.
+This tabular source is
+accompanied by a dataset schema description following the Frictionless standard in `gled.yaml`, but the latter is not necessary if you open the main file as a tabular source within a programming language or a spreadsheet program.
+In most environment for analysis and development, it should be enough to read the data as a tabular (`"CSV"`) file, specifying tabulations (`"\t"`) as delimiters.
+The encoding is UTF-8.

-Field names are all in uppercase strict ASCII, so that they can easily be reused and referred to in almost any programming languages.
+Field names are all in uppercase strict ASCII.
 The file is sorted in ascending order following the value of fields `FAMILY`, `COGSET`, and `ID`.
 Concepts are linked to the [Concepticon](https://concepticon.clld.org/) (List et al. 2021) reference catalog for comparative concepts, and language varieties are linked to